phisau/RaspberryKivyPlayer/README.md

 # Description
 Simple Raspberry Pi Kivy Media Player.
-It uses Kivy as the Gui Builder, which is written in Python.
+It uses VLC (python-vlc) to serve the music and Kivy as the Gui Builder, which is written in Python.
 You can define three radio stations and a path to your music folder directory.

 You can use it as a replacement for a music player with easier touch control than the pre-installed music players on Raspbian.